 You can also rent a car in Reykjavík or Akureyri and venture into the ruggedly beautiful Jökulsárgljúfur glacial canyon by yourself.
-Just take into account that the roads are very bumpy in some places.
+Just take into account that road 864 is a very bumpy gravel road.

 I created this map to show you the main stops on the Diamond circle

 This is a summer visit only - unless you travel with a local guide.